 Source: The National Review

-A second Bernstein article, “Trump Pleads Not Guilty to All Four Counts in January 6 Case,” aims to provide a factual report on Trump’s legal proceedings concerning his plea of not guilty to federal charges tied to the January 6 riots.
-However, a closer examination of the language and its structure reveals subtle biases, with phrases such as these:
+For instance, this article by Brittany Bernstein, “Trump Pleads Not Guilty to All Four Counts in January 6 Case,” aims to provide a factual report on Trump’s legal proceedings concerning his plea of not guilty to federal charges tied to the January 6 riots.

 Tone:

-We can characterize the overall tone of the article as neutral to informative.
-The piece refrains from introducing personal emotions or subjective feelings:
+Overall, we can characterize the tone of the article as primarily neutral or centrist, as it mostly refrains from introducing personal emotions or subjective feelings:

 “Former president Donald Trump on Thursday pleaded not guilty to four federal charges related to his attempts to overturn the 2020 election.”